A short classification of the characters in Quake Champions – Who is the best for your style of play in the Quake Arena?

-Or better known by the gaming academia as “operating in a static position of advantage.”
+Or better known by the gaming academia as “operating in a static strategic position of advantage.”

-Jokes aside, camping is somewhat frowned upon in the gaming community, but there’s no shame in disemboweling your enemies with the gauntlet from a camping position.
+All joking aside camping is somewhat frowned upon in the gaming community but take it from us, there’s no shame in disemboweling your enemies with the gauntlet from a camping position.

 Nyx dematerializes for a few seconds becoming invisible and untouchable.
-Use it to escape, get a better attack angle, ghost resources, or simply rematerialize INSIDE your opponent.
+You can use this brief period to escape, get a better attack angle, ghost resources, or simply rematerialize INSIDE your opponent.

 On the other hand, Galena is also great for camping, maybe not as static as Nyx, but adequate nonetheless.
-For example, Galena will deploy her Unholy Totem and will usually stick around to provide cover for teammates who are healing in the Totem’s proximity.
+For example, Galena will deploy her Unholy Totem and can stick around to provide cover for teammates who are healing in the Totem’s proximity.

 This class has one thing in common: the love for armor and ammo boxes.

-Eisen is a prime example of German efficiency, using a static turret that will cover your “arsch” 360 degrees.
+Eisen is a prime example of German efficiency, using a static turret that will cover your “arsch” a full 360 degrees.

-Eisen is also keen on camping as required by the symbiotic relationship between him and his beloved sentry turret.
+Eisen is also keen on camping, a style required by the symbiotic relationship between him and his beloved sentry turret.

 The captain can reduce his cooldown time by 20% (10 seconds) when collecting Heavy Armour and 10% (5 seconds) with Light Armour.

 On the other hand, Keel is more of an offensive engineer which can lob up to 5 smart grenades consecutively.
-Each nade requires a cooldown of 9 seconds, has a 2-second fuse but also explodes on enemy contact.
-Stocking on ammo boxes reduces the cooldown time by 5% (2.5 seconds) each.
+Each nade requires a cooldown of 9 seconds and has a 2-second fuse but also explodes on enemy contact.
+Stacking on ammo boxes reduces the cooldown time by 5% (2.5 seconds) each.

 Both the turrets and grenades can be used in a variety of offensive and defensive scenarios.
-For, example Keel can use his grenades all at once as a preemptive strike or leave one or two on the ground while baiting an enemy player to a chase.
-Eisen can play a lot on room angles and entrances.
-Placing a turret in certain locations can isolate large areas.
+For, example Keel can use his grenades all at once as a preemptive strike or leave one or two on the ground while baiting an enemy player into a chase.
+Eisen can setup covering room angles and entrances, thus placing a turret in certain locations can isolate large areas.

 The heavy tanks are based on momentum, literally: momentum = mass x velocity.
-Both the Scalebearer and Sorlag area resistant, heavy characters, that can develop momentum through bunny-hop jumping.
+Both the Scalebearer and Sorlag are resistant, heavy characters, that can develop momentum through bunny-hop jumping.

 FAQ: How to bunny-hop